mroonga/mroonga/doc/source/contribution/report.rst

 You can use English or Japanese to report a bug.

-Report a bug to the mailing list
+Report a bug with the other ways
 --------------------------------

 Mroonga project has :doc:`/community` for discussing about Mroonga.